Aguvster/Mathematical-Methods-in-Biomedical-Imaging-Project/README.md

 3. Run main.py
 4. Optionally, Run main.py -h to customize parameters
 5. Even more optionally, if you want to try another image, add it to the list IMAGES in create_dataset.py

+"theta.png" is the result, and is updated each step of the SGD.